Ankr-network/ankr-docs/pages/staking/liquid-staking/eth/faq.md

 ### How do I receive rewards?

-aETHb is a rebasing token.
-When holding aETHb, your balance will increase in proportion to your ETH staking rewards.
-A rebase runs daily, and rewards occur each time this runs.
-So each day, you will see the quantity of your aETHb increase by a small amount. ankrETH is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
-Instead, it appreciates in value, as the redemption ratio grows because of reward accumulation.

-Mind that to pull out your rewards, you’ll need to sell aETHb/aETHc on Ankr DeFi, as Ethereum hasn’t implemented the unstaking functionality yet.
+aETHb is not actively supported anymore.
+We recommend you [switch your aETHb for ankrETH (ex-aETHc)](https://www.ankr.com/staking/switch/?from=aETHb).

+ankrETH (ex-aETHc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
+Instead, it appreciates in value, as the redemption ratio of 1 ankrETH (ex-aETHc) to 1 ETH grows because of reward accumulation.
+Mind that to pull out your rewards, you’ll need to sell ankrETH (ex-aETHc) on Ankr DeFi, as Ethereum hasn’t implemented the unstaking functionality yet.

 ### How soon after staking will I begin to receive rewards?

-aETHb will increase with every rebase; rebasing occurs daily. aETHc will increase in value only, daily. aETHc rewards are built into the token.
-Effectively, your rewards accumulate daily as aETHc grows in value to ETH.
+ankrETH (ex-aETHc) will increase in value only, daily. arnkETH rewards are built into the token.
+Effectively, your rewards accumulate daily as ankrETH grows in value to ETH.

 ### Does Ankr charge for the service?

-ANKR does not charge any service fees for ETH Liquid Staking.
+Ankr does not charge any service fees for ETH Liquid Staking.
 However, validators charge a fee deducted from your rewards (Ankr’s validator node charges 10%), representing an indirect cost for liquid staking token holders.
 Ankr's income comes from running one of the several validator nodes that will be used to stake ETH.

-### What determines the amount of reward I receive each rebase of aETHb or appreciation of aETHc?

-Staking rewards depend mostly on the voting power of the validator node that your stake is delegated to and how much ETH is validated on the network.
-The less ETH is staked, the higher the rewards to incentivize more ETH to come online, and vice versa.
-Ankr aims to spread delegations to only the most trustworthy and reliable nodes to increase staking rewards.
-View the [current amount of staked ETH](https://launchpad.ethereum.org/).

 ### Is there any risk from staking, like slashing or any penalties?